ben/ben.github.com/pp/index.md

 Fuel is an important consideration for adventurers.
 The Paleo lifestyle has been good to us, and we never feel like we're just too hungry to go out and live life, but it's important to pay attention to the quality of your food.
-We're lucky; our area is one of the richest when it comes to Paleo- and Primal-style farming and ranching.
+We're lucky; the Portland area is one of the richest when it comes to Paleo- and Primal-style farming and ranching.
 Businesses like [Hood River Organics][hro] and [Sweet Home Meats][shm] provide us with a weekly box of goodies, and we have [The Cultured Caveman][cave] (a fully Paleo restaurant and food cart!) for the occasional treat.
 We've also been lucky enough to secure a supply of raw dairy (which doesn't trigger the kids' immune response like pasteurized dairy does); if you can find something like [Abby Farms][abby] near where you live, don't pass up the opportunity.